 Build a Mixed Use Property Owner List

-The Benefits of Sourcing a Mixed Use Deal Off-Market
+The Benefits of Sourcing a Mixed Use Deal Off Market

-One benefit of off-market deal-making is that you are likely the first person to reach out to the property owner.
+One benefit of off-market dealmaking is that you are likely the first person to reach out to the property owner.

 When looking for off-market properties, you simply have more flexibility.

-With Reonomy, you have the option to look at every property in the area of interest, rather than limiting your search to specific properties that are currently listed for sale.
+By using a tool like Reonomy, you have the ability to look at every property in the area of your interest, rather than just specific assets currently listed for sale.

-By using a tool like Reonomy to source your deal, you have the opportunity to contact a mixed use property owner directly and cut down the time it takes to make a deal happen.
+Additionally, you have the opportunity to contact mixed use property owners directly and cut down the time it takes to make a deal happen.